fsdp15/CoorporateHelper/README.md

 ## Minimal Path to Awesome

-_Include consise instructions to set up and run the sample.
-These are just an example!_

 * Clone this repository.
 * Start ngrok (ngrok http -host-header=rewrite 3978).
 Note the URL and update it in the manifest.json and appsettings.json files.
 * Register an Azure AD application and enable Single-Sign-On with the ngrok URL in the Expose an API tab (Check Setup - Step 2 above).